synotechai/.github/profile/docs/installation.md

   - `/prompts` - Custom prompts files (if any has been created)
   - `/work_dir` - Working directory
   - `.env` - Your API keys
-  - `/tmp/settings.json` - Your Agent Flux settings
+  - `/tmp/settings.json` - Your Agent Syno settings
 - Once you have saved these files and directories, you can proceed with the Docker runtime [installation instructions above](#windows-macos-and-linux-setup-guide) setup guide.
-- Reach for the folder where you saved your data and copy it to the new Agent Flux folder set during the installation process.
+- Reach for the folder where you saved your data and copy it to the new Agent Syno folder set during the installation process.
-- Agent Flux will automatically detect your saved data and use it across memory, knowledge, instruments, prompts and settings.
+- Agent Syno will automatically detect your saved data and use it across memory, knowledge, instruments, prompts and settings.

 > [!IMPORTANT]
 > Make sure to use the same embedding model you were using before, otherwise
-> you will have to re-index all of Agent Flux's memory, therefore deleting all
+> you will have to re-index all of Agent Syno's memory, therefore deleting all
 > your custom knowledge and memory.
 >
 > If you have issues loading your settings, you can try to delete the `/tmp/settings.json`
-> file and let Agent Flux generate a new one.
+> file and let Agent Syno generate a new one.

 2. **Update Process (Docker Desktop)**
 - Go to Docker Desktop and stop the container from the "Containers" tab